ModelValidationProgram/MVP-NonClinalAF/notebook/20221013_revisions.md

 -  I tested the sims from 2 traits to 6 traits and they all seem to be working well!

 **Oct 24 2022**
-- Running recapitation and vcf filtering on multivariate simulations - job ID 32337815
+- Running recapitation and vcf filtering on multivariate simulations - job ID 32337835

+**Oct 27 2022**
+- Bug in getting the individual environments in the output.
+It shouldn't have affected the trees file, but running everything again just in case.